 The conundrum — do we or don’t we, as a cafeteria, acknowledge Martin Luther King day and, if so how? — is a familiar one.
 Can one do so without reproducing stereotypes and appearing on blogs like these?
 Or should we just pretend the day doesn’t exist?

 The truth is, in a context of ongoing racial inequality in which stereotypes continue to harm, organizations such as these are stuck between a rock and a hard place.
-That’s how racism has such staying power: it makes it such that all choices resonate with its ugliness.Lisa Wade is a professor at Occidental College.
+That’s how racism has such staying power: it makes it such that all choices resonate with its ugliness.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.